ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   :align: center

 You are required to provide the **email** address and **role** of the user.
-The email address needs to be the one that the user has linked to her EU Login account.
+The email address needs to be the one that the user has linked to her identity provider's account.
 The role can either be "Administrator" or "User".
 Recall that the "User" role can execute and follow up on tests, whereas the "Administrator" role can additionally manage the organisation's configuration (e.g. properties, systems and conformance statements) and add other users.